beccimelson/dev-resources/README.md

 👋 Hi, I’m [@beccimelson](http://twitter.com/beccimelson)

 ⭐️ These lists include many of the resources I have used throughout my coding journey.
+I still have a lot to update here, so be sure to check back!

 Suggestions, issues, and PRs are welcome 💖

 ---